 Though leadership might seem like an innate trait, it’s possible to build the needed skills and attributes.
-Youngstown State University’s online Master of Business Administration with a Specialization in Leadership integrates cross-functional business management studies with exploration of leadership in theory and practice.
+Youngstown State University’s online Master of Business Administration – General integrates cross-functional business management studies with exploration of leadership in theory and practice.

 Here are seven skills that will help leaders steer their companies through unusual circumstances and difficult times.

 Even in “normal” times, agility in leadership is necessary for keeping ahead of new advancements in technology, market shifts and customer expectations.
 Leaders need to think on their feet, adapt and respond to shifting situations.

 The large-scale disruptions caused by the COVID-19 pandemic have forced rapid organizational change at every level, from the supply chain and distribution channels to the workplace.
 Agile leaders can navigate challenges surrounding disruption and volatility, mitigating losses by adapting and taking quick, decisive action.

 Empathy is an essential component of understanding your employees and leading them in a way that supports their well-being, motivates them and creates a cohesive, high-functioning team.
 Through active listening and clear communication, leaders can respond to employee needs and communicate expectations clearly.

 Empathy is especially important in times of disruption to workflow and environment as employees’ physical, mental and emotional health is central to their performance and engagement.
 Simply put, good leaders strive to understand their employees at a deep level and support them from that perspective, developing a foundation of trust and mutual respect.